-Using these coordinates, we will now obtain the general equations on the manifold $(\mathfrak{M}_d, g^N)$ through direct computation, proving Theorem \ref{thm:dln_general_case}. \begin{proof}[Proof of Theorem \ref{thm:dln_general_case}] This first differential equation follows from exactly the same computation as the Bures-Wasserstein case (Equation \ref{eq:deriv_of_L_wrt_Y}) but with $\mathcal{L}^{-1}$ replaced by $\mathcal{A}^{-1}_{N,X}$.
-The only nontrivial equation is the second equation and the associated computation of $D_X[H(X,P)](Z)$.
+Using these coordinates, we will now obtain the general equations on the manifold $(\mathfrak{M}_d, g^N)$ through direct computation, proving Theorem \ref{thm:dln_general_case}. \begin{proof}[Proof of Theorem \ref{thm:dln_general_case}] The first equation follows directly from the Hamiltonian.
+The second equation requires computation of $D_X[H(X,P)](Z)$.
 We begin by applying Lemma \ref{lem:deriv_of_alpha}.